1 July 2025

 7. Extended holidays

-Abode Insurance understands the unique needs of listed properties and offers tailored insurance solutions to protect these historic homes.
-With nearly 20 years of experience, we ensure that each policy is customised to address the specific characteristics and requirements of your Grade I or II listed property.
-Having the right insurance is crucial, as it covers the costs of reinstating your home using traditional construction methods and materials, ensuring that any repairs maintain the building’s historical integrity.
-This specialised cover provides peace of mind, knowing that your piece of history is well-protected.
+At Abode, we understand the unique needs of listed properties and offer tailored insurance solutions to protect historic homes.
+We ensure that each policy is customised to address the specific characteristics and requirements of your listed property.
+Having the right listed home insurance is crucial, as it covers the costs of reinstating your home using traditional construction methods and materials, ensuring that any repairs maintain the building’s historical integrity.

 Written by